 Similarly, Singapore’s NEWater programme has helped reduce its water dependence on neighbouring Malaysia.
 It uses techniques such as microfiltration to eliminate suspended solids and particles, reverse osmosis to get rid of salts, heavy metals, nitrates, sulphates and pesticides, and ultra-violet disinfection to ultimately provide drinking water of a quality that is well within World Health Organisation guidelines.

-It is precisely in companies that develop and implement technical solutions such as these that BNP Paribas Investment Partners funds invest.
+It is precisely in companies that develop and implement technical solutions such as these that BNP Paribas Asset Management funds invest.
 These funds, which have been developed around the “Aqua” and “Climate Impact” strategies, contribute to the financing that these companies need to develop and innovate.

 Sustainable and responsible investments (SRI) is one of the nine themes which we think reflect investors’ key priorities this year.
 Linked to those themes we have chosen funds which we believe represent the most relevant solutions to the challenges of the current market environment as well as the evolving needs of our clients.

-BNP Paribas Investment Partners’ offering includes a broad range of SRI products to meet the needs of clients who are keen to combine return potential with making a positive impact on the environment and society.
+BNP Paribas Asset Management’ offering includes a broad range of SRI products to meet the needs of clients who are keen to combine return potential with making a positive impact on the environment and society.